-Princettia is a new style of poinsettia with vibrant flower colors including the whitest white, beautiful pinks, and a beautiful cranberry red color.
+Princettia® is a new poinsettia brand with a different style with vibrant flower colors including the whitest white, beautiful pinks, and a beautiful cranberry red color.
 The difference between traditional poinsettias and princettias?
-It's only a slight difference you're about to find out.
+It's not just a slight difference, and you're about to find out why.

-It is safe to say that what differentiates princettias from poinsettias the most is their compact size.
-Although they are a type of poinsettia, princettias are a naturally compact plant that is the perfect addition to any holiday centerpiece, tablescape, or festive decorations.
+It is safe to say that what differentiates princettias® from poinsettias the most is their compact size.
+Although they are a brand of poinsettia, princettias® is a naturally compact plant that is the perfect addition to any holiday centerpiece, tablescape, or festive decorations.
 In other words, perfect for Christmas celebrations.
 If you are not yet familiar with poinsettias overall, read the article 'Poinsettia - The Popular Christmas Plant You Need to Know About'.

-Princettia - A New Compact Version of Poinsettia
+Princettia® - A New Brand With Compact Types of Poinsettia

-Princettia is a new style of poinsettia (also known as the 'Christmas Star' plant), with a compact growth habit and strong branching.
-Princettia looks slightly different than the traditional red poinsettias; its colorful bracts are smaller, thinner, and more bountiful.
+Princettia® is a new brand of poinsettia (also known as the 'Christmas Star' plant), with a compact growth habit and strong branching.
+Princettia® looks different than the traditional red poinsettias; its colorful bracts are smaller, thinner, and more bountiful.

 4. Don't Overwater